setlistfm_search_setlists

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0% and the description does not explain any of the four parameters (artistName, cityName, year, api_key).
-The agent receives no guidance on their meaning, format, or optionality.
+Schema description coverage is 0%, and the description does not explain any of the four parameters (artistName, cityName, year, api_key).
+It adds no value beyond the schema structure.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.